MicrosoftDocs/partner-center-pr.cs-cz/partner-center/announcements/2021-january.md

 ### <a name="categories"></a>Kategorie

 - Datum: 2.
 4. 2021
-- Vylepšené zabezpečení a dodržování předpisů
+- Rozšířené zabezpečení a dodržování předpisů

 ### <a name="summary"></a>Souhrn